Conchylicultor/NetworkVisualizer/README.md

 6 5 1
 ```

-The correct paths have to be defined manually.
+The correct paths for the file locations have to be defined manually.